andywer/webpack-blocks/README.md

 The object you pass to `customConfig()` will be merged into the webpack config using [webpack-merge](https://github.com/survivejs/webpack-merge) like any other webpack block's partial config.

+## Like what you see?

+Support webpack-blocks by giving some [feedback](#feedback), publishing new webpack blocks or just by 🌟 starring the project!

 ## Feedback?